sansarip/owlbear/docs/paredit.md

 {: .no_toc }
 ## What is Paredit?

-Paredit is a portmanteau of "parenthesis" and "editing".
-Paredit [originated in the Lisp community](https://www.emacswiki.org/emacs/ParEdit), but it's not limited to Lisps.
-It's a powerful way of structurally editing code that is often overlooked by mainstream editors.
+A portmanteau of "parenthesis" and "editing", Paredit [originated in the Lisp community](https://www.emacswiki.org/emacs/ParEdit), but it's not limited to Lisps.
+It's a powerful way of structurally editing code that is often overlooked by popular editors.

 {: .no_toc }
 ## Commands